futuredapp/FTPropertyWrappers/README.md

 for those projects where Combine is not available or other reactive programming frameworks would be an over-kill.

-Suppose we want to observe all the changes to logged in user- wee need to implement some object (in zthis case service) which handles all the user-related logic.
+Suppose we want to observe all the changes to logged in user we need to implement some object (in this case service) which handles all the user-related logic.
 We need to expose the observe method, since the property wrapper is private.

 ```swift